Hollow-R/BasicCountingApp/README.md

-As title says, this is a basic counting app made by using some beggining level JavaScript.
+As title says, this is a basic counting app made by using some beginner level JavaScript.